Stochastic Treatment Choice with Empirical Welfare Updating: Numerical simulations

 The specific questions that we ask, and that inform the design of our experiments, are as follows. \begin{itemize} \item[--] How does the number of observations influence the shape of the objective function? \item[--] How does the relative influence of education and pre-programme earnings on post-programme earnings influence empirical welfare risk? \item[--] How does the distribution of individual characteristics influence the shape of the objective function? \end{itemize} To address these questions we propose a series of linear specifications that satisfy the bounded outcomes assumption (i.e., the outcome of interest can be restricted to some subset $[0,M]$, where $M<\infty$) that we require.
 We concede that these specifications are somewhat contrived, reflecting our need to balance tractability with the requirements of the bounded outcomes assumption.
 Denoting individual characteristics by ${X}$, we suppose that

 which can always be maintained via an appropriate affine map of the individual characteristics (a step that we undertake in any case), and propose that

 with

-where $Y_{0}$ and $Y_{1}$ denote the potential outcomes associated with the control and intervention arms, respectively.
+where $Y_{1}$ and $Y_{0}$ denote the potential outcomes associated with treatment and non-treatment, respectively.
 The advantage of this specification is that it provides a clear interpretation of the influence of education and pre-programme earnings on post-programme earnings, and facilitates addressing all of the questions that we pose.
-Moreover, the potential outcomes are restricted to the lie in the union of the sets $[0,\alpha+m]$ and $[0,\lambda+m]$.
+Moreover, the potential outcomes are restricted to the lie in the union of the sets $[0,\eta+m]$ and $[0,\alpha+m]$.
 We note that the conditional expectations of the potential outcomes are

 which are both affine functions of individual characteristics.\footnote{ Other commonly invoked models fail to meet our test of tractability or the requirements of the bounded outcomes assumption: the standard censored outcome model generates a rectified normal distribution that is non-linear in individual characteristics and is unbounded from above; logarithmic transformation of the outcome implies a non-linear transformation of individual characteristics.} This is an attractive property that we exploit.